-A packaging design brief is absolutely crucial in the design process as it ensures accurate delivery of ideas, plans and overall direction of the final output.
+A packaging design brief is crucial in the design process as it ensures accurate delivery of ideas, plans, and overall direction of the final output.

-In order for the designer to fully understand the expectation, the brief will need to be as concise as possible, that way, the designer can have a point of reference at every step of the process making it efficient and generate solid results.
+For the designer to fully understand the expectations, the brief will need to be as concise as possible; the designer can have a point of reference at every step of the process, making it efficient and generate reliable results.

-Today, we’re going to explore everything you need to know in order to make this possible!
+Today, we’re going to explore everything you need to know to make this possible!

 You can refer to these tips while writing your packaging design brief for complete accuracy and precision to heighten the chances of your packaging project being a success.

-Before you start working on your design brief, you need to make sure you have a clear understanding of your business goal for the packaging project.
+Before you start working on your design brief, you need to make sure you have a clear understanding of your business goals for the packaging project.

 These questions need to be explored to get you in the right direction when moving forward with the creative process.

-The final project you are creating will be for your customer, so you also need to make sure you know what they want.
+The final project you are creating will be for your customers, so you also need to make sure you know what they want.

 Define Your Customers

 This is a very important step in the design process.